jar0l/cct/README.md

 **Introduction:**

-CTT is a small command line utility that allows you to do some useful tasks  without the need to display any user interface, although you can also use custom windows with script code or hypertext markup language.
+CCT is a small command line utility that allows you to do some useful tasks without the need to display any user interface, although you can also use custom windows with script code or hypertext markup language.

 **System requirements:**